abhiMishra98/CUDAherewego/README.md

 - **tileMatMul.cu** — Tiled square matrix multiplication using shared memory.
 Loads `TILE_WIDTH x TILE_WIDTH` tiles of the input matrices into shared memory per block to reduce global memory traffic.
 Assumes the matrix width is evenly divisible by `TILE_WIDTH`.
 Complete, runnable program with random input generation and result printing.

 - **tileMatMulGeneric.cu** — Same tiled matrix multiplication approach as `tileMatMul.cu`, but generalized to handle matrix widths that are *not* evenly divisible by `TILE_WIDTH`, with boundary checks that zero-pad out-of-range shared memory loads.
 Complete, runnable program.

+- **[histogram/](histogram/)** — Counts occurrences of `a`–`z` in a byte buffer, built up as a sequence of measured optimizations rather than a single kernel:
+  - naive global `atomicAdd` per byte (`histo_kernel_naive`) as the baseline
+  - block-level privatization — per-block shared-memory histogram, merged once into global memory
+  - register-level privatization — per-thread counts accumulated with no atomics at all, merged into the block's shared histogram
+  - launch config sized off the GPU (`cudaOccupancyMaxActiveBlocksPerMultiprocessor`) instead of the input, after that mismatch was caught making the naive kernel look faster than the privatized one

+  Profiled with Nsight Systems: privatization measured ~2.9x faster than the naive baseline once the grid was sized correctly.
+That same profiling also exposed the current bottleneck — the H2D transfer fully blocks before either kernel starts — laying the groundwork for the next planned optimization (overlapping transfer with compute via pinned memory and streams).
+Full writeup, numbers, and timeline screenshot in [histogram/README.md](histogram/README.md).
+Complete, runnable program.

 ## Compiling and running